f4exb/sdrangel/Readme.md

 To be sure you will need at least Qt version 5.5.
 It definitely does not work with versions earlier than 5.3 but neither 5.3 nor 5.4 were tested.

   - Linux builds are made with 5.5.1 (Xenial), 5.7 (Zesty) and 5.9 (Artful)
-  - Windows 32 build is made with 5.9.1 and has Qt ANGLE support
+  - Windows 32 build is made with 5.9.1 and has Qt ANGLE support (OpenGL emulation with DirectX)
-  - Windows 64 build is made with 5.9.1 and has no Qt ANGLE support
+  - Windows 64 build is made with 5.9.1 and has no Qt ANGLE support (native OpenGL)

 <h2>Ubuntu</h2>